-You might think it, but you definitely aren’t the only dog parent to snuggle up to your buddy on the couch – and end up nearly gagging from the smell as they lick you.
+You definitely aren’t the only dog parent to snuggle up to your buddy on the couch – and end up nearly gagging from the smell as they lick you.
 Turns out, bad breath in dogs isn’t 100% just a “part of life” as a dog parent.
 In some cases, it could be a sign of a bigger problem affecting your buddy’s health and well-being.

 So let’s dive into why your dog’s breath might be kicking up a stink, what concerning signs to watch out for, and how to figure out if it’s because your dog’s eaten something gross around your neighborhood.